-The ground vibration results show compliance with impact assessment criteria with the maximum recorded on 9th April 2021 being 1.40 mm/s.
-This was lower than the previous reporting period's maximum of 1.44 mm/s however both maximums are well below the impact assessment criteria of 5mm/s as detailed in Table 6.18 and the Noise and Blast Management Plan.
+The ground vibration results show compliance with impact assessment criteria with the maximum recorded on 22nd April 2022 being 1.403 mm/s.
+This was very similar to the previous reporting period's maximum of 1.40 mm/s both of which are well below the impact assessment criteria of 5mm/s as detailed in Table 6.19 and the Noise and Blast Management Plan.